grimnar/grimnar/README.md

 ### Hi there 👋

+- Python software engineer 🐍
+- Love production environment 🏭
+- Currently working on various Rustlang project 🦀
+- Would love to find a pyO3 subject in the next months 🌬️

 <!--
 **grimnar/grimnar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.